jazzband/djangorestframework-simplejwt/README.rst

 Sliding tokens offer a more convenient experience to users of tokens with the trade-offs of being less secure and, in the case that the blacklist app is being used, less performant.
-A sliding token is one which contains both an an expiration claim and a refresh expiration claim.
+A sliding token is one which contains both an expiration claim and a refresh expiration claim.
 As long as the timestamp in a sliding token's expiration claim has not passed, it can be used to prove authentication.
 Additionally, as long as the timestamp in its refresh